DavyCools/ExpenseOwl/README.md

 > [!NOTE]
 > This app does not include authentication, so deploy carefully.
 I don't want to add half-baked authentication, so use Authelia, or equivalent as needed.
 ExpenseOwl works well with a reverse proxy like Nginx Proxy Manager too and is intended for homelab use only.

-### Conventions

-Since writing the app, I've found a ton of ways applications handle expenses.
-Release v4.0 solidifies the conventions I will continue to maintain the app in.

-- Expenses are categorized by a -ve value, while income or reimbursement (designated by the `Report as gain` checkbox) are +ve
-- Expense dates are stored as UTC strings in RFC3339 format, however, the frontend hides the time value from the user; users are meant to select a date, and the current local time is automatically added to the given date
-- Future and recurring expenses extending into future dates are added immediately to the backend
-- The primary way to use ExpenseOwl is to quick review the month's stats via the pie chart - this allows users to make a mental note and soft decision of where to spend money, without the effort of maintaining a budget
-- Categories are meant to be used as a classification criteria - example, how much did I spend on food, groceries, and utilities, etc.
-- Tags are optional and are meant to assign features and characteristics to expenses.

-> [!NOTE]
-> While these conventions can change during the project's lifecycle, largely, the intention (stemming from the motivation to build ExpenseOwl) behind simple, manual, easy tracking will not change.

 ### Configuration Options